January 9 ~ Reward in Itself Cracking Creativity

 "The writer of originality, unless dead, is always shocking, scandalous; novelty disturbs and repels," she said.

-De Beauvoir was educated at the Sorbonne, where she met her romantic and intellectual partner of over 50 years, John-Paul Sartre.
-With Sartre she became a leader in existential philosophy.
+Beauvoir was educated at the Sorbonne, where she met her romantic and intellectual partner of over 50 years, John-Paul Sartre.
+With Sartre, she became a leader in freedom of thought and existential philosophy.
+She was a passionate rebel, with an indomitable, bold spirit.

 Supporting herself as a teacher and writer, in 1965 she wrote the remarkable A Very Easy Death.
-The deeply-personal novella is a moving recollection of her 78-year-old mother’s illness and death from cancer.
+The deeply-personal novella is a moving recollection of her 78-year-old mother’s illness and death from cancer, and is perhaps one of the earliest memoirs of family care.

 "One's life has value so long as one attributes value to the life of others, by means of love, friendships, indignation, and compassion," she said.